 What are the symptoms of hand-foot-and-mouth disease in a child?

-- Blisters in the mouth, usually near the throat and tonsils or on the gums and sides
+Blisters in the mouth, often near the throat and tonsils or on the gums and sides

-Rash on the palms of the hands or soles of the feet, or both
+Rash on the palms of the hands or soles of the feet, or both, which might be flat

 How is hand-foot-and-mouth disease diagnosed in a child?

-or she will give your child a physical exam.
-The physical exam will include looking
+will give your child a physical exam.
+The physical exam will include looking at the

-at the rash.
+rash.
 The rash is unique to hand-foot-and-mouth disease.
-The rash may be enough
+The rash may be enough to

-to diagnose your child.
-In some cases, your child may also have a throat culture or
+diagnose your child.
+In some cases, your child may also have a throat culture or stool

 How is hand-foot-and-mouth disease treated in a child?